 Outline the management options available for thoracic outlet syndrome.

-Describe some interprofessional team strategies for improving care coordination and communication to advance thoracic outlet syndrome and improve outcomes.
+Describe the interprofessional team strategies for improving care coordination and communication to enhance the care of thoracic outlet syndrome and improve outcomes.

 Secondary causes can also result in TOS in patients.
 If a patient has a trapezius muscle deficiency, it can cause the shoulder to depress, which can cause the outlet to diminish, thus increasing the pressure.
 Another secondary cause could be a fracture of the clavicle, which could also result in depression of the shoulder, causing the same mechanism as explained earlier.

 Several variants of thoracic outlet syndrome (TOS) exist, with neurogenic thoracic outlet syndrome being the most prevalent by far, accounting for over 90% of all cases.
 TOS is more prevalent in females and those with poor muscle development, poor posture, or both.
 Due to the general nature of symptoms, the true prevalence of TOS is hard to determine.
 Its estimated incidence is anywhere between 3 to 80 cases per 1000 population.